Ethel Merman: Collaboration with Cole Porter

-Merman returned to Broadway for another Porter musical, but despite the presence of Jimmy Durante and Bob Hope in the cast, Red, Hot and Blue closed after less than six months.
+Merman returned to Broadway for another Porter musical (again produced by Freedly and Aarons), but despite the presence of Jimmy Durante and Bob Hope in the cast, Red, Hot and Blue closed after less than six months.
+The score included "Down in the Depths (On the Ninetieth Floor)", "Ridin' High" and "It's De-Lovely".
 Back in Hollywood, Merman was featured in Happy Landing, one of the top-10 box-office hits of 1938 comedy with Sonja Henie, Cesar Romero, and Don Ameche.
 She also starred in the box-office hit Alexander's Ragtime Band, a pastiche of Irving Berlin songs interpolated into a plot that vaguely paralleled the composer's life, and Straight, Place and Show, a critical and commercial flop starring the Ritz Brothers.
-She returned to the stage in Stars in Your Eyes, which closed short of four months as the public flocked to the 1939 New York World's Fair.
+She returned to the stage with Durante in Stars in Your Eyes with songs by Dorothy Fields and Arthur Schwartz, but it closed short of four months of its opening and after only 127 performances as the public flocked to the 1939 New York World's Fair.
 Merman followed this with two more Porter musicals.
-Du Barry Was a Lady, with Bert Lahr and Betty Grable, ran for a year, and Panama Hattie, with Betty Hutton (whose musical numbers were cut from the show on opening night at Merman's insistence), June Allyson, and Arthur Treacher, fared even better, lasting slightly more than 14 months.
+Du Barry Was a Lady, with Bert Lahr and Betty Grable, ran for a year, and Panama Hattie, with Betty Hutton (whose musical numbers were cut from the show on opening night at Merman's insistence), June Allyson, and Arthur Treacher, fared even better, lasting slightly more than 14 months and 501 performances.